harness/developer-hub/docs/infra-as-code-management/iacm_security.md

 	- A read-only copy of essential files such as the plan and state files, is uploaded to Harness Cloud to enable IaCM functionalities.

 :::tip External to Pipelines
-IaCM only runs Terraform/Tofu commands within the pipeline environment.
-When using an external backend, IaCM accesses it only with the credentials provided within the pipeline.
+IaCM runs Terraform/Tofu commands exclusively within the pipeline environment.
+When using an external backend, IaCM accesses it solely with the credentials provided within the pipeline.
 :::
 </TabItem>
 <TabItem value="Harness Cloud: IaCM">
 IaCM/Harness Cloud upholds the same rigorous security standards as the rest of the Harness Platform, as listed above.
-Executing the `plan` step runs against your specified backend to estimate change costs and verify your plan against policies.
-This validated plan is then securely stored in Harness Cloud.
+The `plan` step executes against your defined backend to estimate costs and validate your plan against policies.
+Once validated, the plan is securely stored in Harness Cloud.

 For data storage, summary information about workspaces and executions is aggregated in a secure database for easy access.
 State and plan files are kept in Google Cloud Storage (GCS) and are available for real-time processing, with a single bucket per customer account.
 </TabItem>